 | Geographic bias | Nationwide, interior included | Coastal provinces dominant |

 The NBS survey, with its 3,000-enterprise sample, captures the state-dominated heavy industrial base -- steel mills, chemical plants, construction materials producers.
 These are the companies most exposed to China's property downturn and domestic demand weakness.
-The Caixin survey, sampling about 500 firms, skews toward smaller, private, export-oriented manufacturers clustered in coastal provinces like Guangdong, Zhejiang, and Jiangsu.
+The RatingDog / S&P survey, sampling about 500 firms, skews toward smaller, private, export-oriented manufacturers clustered in coastal provinces like Guangdong, Zhejiang, and Jiangsu.

-Historically, before the pandemic, the NBS PMI typically ran higher than Caixin.
+Historically, before the pandemic, the NBS PMI typically ran higher than the private Caixin-branded PMI.
 That relationship has reversed.
-In 2024, Caixin tracked actual industrial production growth at 6.0%, closer to the reported 5.9% official figure, while the NBS PMI implied growth of only 5.3%, according to S&P Global analysis.
+In 2024, the private PMI tracked actual industrial production growth at 6.0%, closer to the reported 5.9% official figure, while the NBS PMI implied growth of only 5.3%, according to S&P Global analysis.
 The post-pandemic reversal reflects a genuine structural shift: private exporters have outperformed state-backed domestic producers for years now.

 This is not a methodological quirk to dismiss.
 It is a real-time measure of the two-speed economy.
-As our china-manufacturing-guide explains in detail, the gap between China's export manufacturing sector and its domestic industrial base has been widening since 2022, and April 2026 marks a new extreme.
+As our How China Manufactures: Inside the World's Factory (2026) explains in detail, the gap between China's export manufacturing sector and its domestic industrial base has been widening since 2022.
+April 2026 marked the sharpest split in this article's source file; June showed that the split can narrow without disappearing.

 The Bigger Picture: Q1 GDP Masks the Split